Audecitysid/Desktop-QuizApp-Java/README.md

 # **Desktop Quiz Application - Java**

 ## **Overview**
 This project is a desktop quiz application developed using Java.
-It leverages **Swing** and **AWT** for the graphical user interface (GUI) and incorporates asynchronous programming techniques (`async` and `await`) to ensure a smooth and responsive user experience.

-The application features a robust backend for generating, managing, and evaluating quiz questions, making it a versatile tool for educational and testing purposes.
+It leverages **Swing** and **AWT** for the graphical user interface (GUI) and incorporates asynchronous programming techniques (`async` and `await`) to ensure a smooth and responsive user experience.The application features a robust backend for generating, managing, and evaluating quiz questions, making it a versatile tool for educational and testing purposes.

----

-## **Features**
-- **GUI Development:** Interactive user interface built with Swing and AWT.
-- **Quiz Management:**
-  - Supports theory and practical quizzes.
-  - Dynamically generates quizzes with randomized, non-repeating questions.
-- **File Operations:** Automated creation and management of quiz-related documents in various formats (DOCX, XLSX, PPTX).
-- **Internet Connectivity:** Detects internet availability to fetch or validate real-time data for auth.
-- **Time and Date Handling:** Supports both offline and online synchronization of date and time for auth.
-- **Error Handling:** Ensures smooth operation with exception management for file operations and network tasks.
+The majority code is present in /QuizAPP/src/quizapp/ waiting for you :)

 ---